mahdipedro/mahdipedro.github.io/_posts/2021-07-15-GasSensors.md

 ## CO2 Gas Sensor Selection
 The goal of the project was to develop a portable sensing system to detect environmental factors predisposing to common disease and stress in dairy calves.
 Therefore, we needed to consider these points to select the sensor:

-  1- Sensor cost was important because costly sensor was not feasible for the project because we had a limit on the total cost of the device.
+  - Sensor cost was important because costly sensor was not feasible for the project because we had a limit on the total cost of the device.

-  2- Sensor's response rate was not an important factor for the project since the goal was to log the average CO2 concentration over time.
+  - Sensor's response rate was not an important factor for the project since the goal was to log the average CO2 concentration over time.

-  3-
+  - Power consumption of the sensor was important because the system was portable and we had to power the device with a battery.

+  -